tylerbrunette/cantact-fw/README.md

 With OpenOCD running, arm-none-eabi-gdb can be used to load code and debug.

+## Flashing with dfu-util

+Install the 'boot' jumper to 'boot' position.
+CANable comes up as dfu enabled device:
+"ID 0483:df11 SGS Thomson Microelectronics STM Device in DFU Mode"

+Then dfu-util will download firmware:
+"sudo dfu-util -d 0483:df11 -c 1 -i 0 -a 0 -s 0x08000000 -D /path/to/file"
+where here the file is "CANable-b*.bin"

+Read back flash, will get 32kB
+"sudo dfu-util -d ,0483:df11 c 1 -i 0 -a 0 -s 0x08000000 -U file_name"

+dfu-util is available from (Debian) repositories:
+"sudo apt-get install dfu-util"

+Similarily should be in rpm repositories

 ## Contributors

+- [Bill Danford](http://electronics-software.com) - Add "b\r" command/response, correct for RTR messages,
+-                                                   add user input validation to prevent malformed messages,
+-                                                   add check when offline to dump user CAN messages
 - [Ethan Zonca](https://github.com/normaldotcom) - Makefile fixes and code size optimization
 - [onejope](https://github.com/onejope) - Fixes to extended ID handling
 - Phil Wise - Added dfu-util compatibility to Makefile